nvpro-samples/vk_idbuffer_rasterization/README.md

   for (int i = 0; i < SEARCH_COUNT; i++)
   {
     // for each part in the batch get number of triangles
-    // (we pad our partIds buffer at the end so that this hardcoded search window never
+    // (we pad our partTriCounts buffer at the end so that this hardcoded search window never
     //  creates out-of-memory access)

     // don't make this load part of a dynamic condition, so that the compiler
     // can batch-load all SEARCH_COUNT many loads in separate registers, which reduces
     // memory latency.
-    partTriangleCount = int(PUSH.partIds.d[partOffset + i]);
+    partTriangleCount = int(partTriCounts.d[partOffset + i]);

     // we hardcoded this loop in the shader hence we add the `(i < partCount)` condition
     // which is dynamic per batch